yliess86/BayeTorch/README.md

 $ pytest -v .
 ```

 If your computer/machine is not able to run all the test due to memory consumption, you can run them individually with the same command specifying the test you want to run.
-VGG19 is particularly heavy due to the almost double amount of parameters required for the bayesian version.

 ```bash
 $ pytest -v tests/[TestFile].py